Combinatorial necessary conditions for regular graphs to induce periodic quantum walks: Introduction

 \begin{thm} {\it Let $G$ be a mixed complete graph equipped with an $\eta$-function $\theta$.
 If $n \geq 4$, then $G$ is not periodic. } \end{thm}

-To derive the above result, we study combinatorial implications of coefficients of polynomials.
-If mixed graphs are regular, we can find explicit relations between the characteristic polynomials of $\eta$-Hermitian adjacency matrices and the ones of the time evolution matrices.
+If mixed graphs are regular, we can find explicit relations between the characteristic polynomials of $\eta$-Hermitian adjacency matrices and that of the time evolution matrices.
 On the other hand, coefficients of the characteristic polynomials of $\eta$-Hermitian adjacency matrices have combinatorial implications.
 In addition to this, if a mixed graph is periodic, then all the eigenvalues of the time evolution matrix must be algebraic integers.
 From the above considerations, we can obtain the following combinatorial conditions, which is the second main result of this study.